-Emission Point(s) Applicable Requirement Condition Number(s) Pollutant/ Parameter Limit/Standard AA-039 and 40 CFR 63.7500(e), 63.7515(d), 63.7540(a)(10)(i)-(vi), (11), (12), and (13), 3.D.1 Tune Up Conduct a biennial tune up.
-AA-051 and Items 1 and 2 of Table 3 to Subpart DDDDD 3.D.1 rune Op Conduct a tune up every five years.
+Emission Point(s) Applicable Requirement Condition Number(s) Pollutant/ Parameter Limit/Standard AA-015 40 CFR 63.7500(e), Subpart DDDDD; 40 CFR 63.7515(d), Subpart DDDDD; 40 CFR 63.7540(a)(10)(i)- (vi), (12) and (13), Subpart DDDDD; and Table 3 of 40 CFR Part 63, Subpart DDDDD 3.D.1 Tune Up Tune-ups

-- 3.D.1 For Emission Points AA-039 and AA-051, the permittee shall conduct a tune-up of each process heater.
-For Emission Point AA-039, the tune-up shall be conducted biennially not to exceed 25 months from the previous one, and for Emission Point AA-051, the tune-up shall be conducted once every five years not to exceed 61 months from the previous one.
-If the units are operating on the required date of the tune-up then the tune-up must be conducted within 30 days from startup.
-Each tune up shall be conducted according to the following: - (a) As applicable, inspect the burner, and clean or replace any components of the burner as necessary (the burner inspection may be delayed until the next scheduled unit shutdown).
+- 3.D.1 For Emission Point AA-015, the permittee shall complete a tune-up on the process heater every five years beginning from the date of the initial tune-up.
+Each subsequent tune-up shall be completed no more than 61 months after the previous one.
+If the unit is not operating on the required date of the tune-up, the tune-up must be conducted within 30 calendar days of startup.
+The tune-up must be completed in accordance with (a) through (f) below: - (a) As applicable, inspect the burner, and clean or replace any components of the burner as necessary (you may delay the burner inspection until the next scheduled unit shutdown).
+Units that produce electricity for sale may delay the burner inspection until the first outage, not to exceed 36 months from the previous inspection.
 At units where entry into a piece of process equipment or into a storage vessel is required to complete the tune-up inspections, inspections are required only during planned entries into the storage vessel or process equipment; - (b) Inspect the flame pattern, as applicable, and adjust the burner as necessary to optimize the flame pattern.
-The adjustment should be consistent with the manufacturer's specifications, if available; - (c) Inspect the system controlling the air-to-fuel ratio, as applicable, and ensure that it is correctly calibrated and functioning properly (the inspection may be delayed until the next scheduled unit shutdown).
+The adjustment should be consistent with the manufacturer's specifications, if available; - (c) Inspect the system controlling the air-to-fuel ratio, as applicable, and ensure that it is correctly calibrated and functioning properly (you may delay the inspection until the next scheduled unit shutdown).
 Units that produce electricity for sale may delay the inspection until the first outage, not to exceed 36 months from the previous inspection; - (d) Optimize total emissions of CO.
-This optimization should be consistent with the manufacturer's specifications, if available, and with any NO_X requirement to which the unit is subject; - (e) Measure the concentrations in the effluent stream of CO in parts per million, by volume, and oxygen in volume percent, before and after the adjustments are made (measurements may be either on a dry or wet basis, as long as it is the same basis before and after the adjustments are made).
-Measurements may be taken using a portable CO analyzer; and - (f) Maintain on-site and submit, if requested by the DEQ, an annual report containing the information below:
+This optimization should be consistent with the manufacturer's specifications, if available, and with any NOx requirement to which the unit is subject; - (e) Measure the concentrations in the effluent stream of CO in parts per million, by volume, and oxygen in volume percent, before and after the adjustments are made

+(measurements may be either on a dry or wet basis, as long as it is the same basis before and after the adjustments are made).
+Measurements may be taken using a portable CO analyzer; and

-- (1) The concentrations of CO in the effluent stream in parts per million by volume, and oxygen in volume percent, measured at high fire or typical operating load, before and after the tune-up of the boiler or process heater; - (2) A description of any corrective actions taken as a part of the tune-up; and - (3) The type and amount of fuel used over the 12 months prior to the tune-up, but only if the unit was physically and legally capable of using more than one type of fuel during that period.
-Units sharing a fuel meter may estimate the fuel used by each unit.
+- (f) Maintain on-site and submit, if requested by MDEQ, an annual report containing the following information listed in (1) through (3) of this section: - (1) The concentrations of CO in the effluent stream in parts per million by volume, and oxygen in volume percent, measured at high fire or typical operating load, before and after the tune-up of the boiler or process heater; - (2) A description of any corrective actions taken as a part of the tune-up of the process heater; and - (3) The type and amount of fuel used over the 12 months prior to the tune-up of the process heater, but only if the unit was physically and legally capable of using more than one type of fuel during that period.
+Units sharing a fuel meter may estimate the fuel use by each unit.